unisonweb/website/src/compare-lang/unison-for-java-devs.md

 ## Functions

-Functions are standalone terms, defined at the top level of a program, within **namespaces**, or within other functions.
+Functions are standalone terms, defined at the top-level of a program, within **namespaces**, or within other functions.
 Instead of mutating the state of an instance of a class, functions accept the values that they operate on, describe some behavior or transformation, and then return new values.

 ```unison
 Greeter.getName : '{IO, Exception} Text